Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Mother machine and the inter-generation stochastic dynamics

-Although the above argument can not justify the independence of added size on $x_b$, it is still supported by our model that $g(\Delta)$ can be well approximated by the shifted log-normal distribution with $x_b=\Delta_0$, as shown by the solid and dashed lines in Fig.\ref{fig_gf}, which can be distinguished merely in the tail regions.
+Although the above argument can not justify the independence of added size on $x_b$, it is still supported by our model that Eq.(\ref{eq_lognormal}) with $x_b=\Delta_0$ is a good approximation of $g(\Delta)$, as shown by the lines in Fig.\ref{fig_gf}, of which the deviance can be distinguished merely in the tail regions.